 - GC deposit requirements

-Some of the steps will only take a day or two to complete, but others can take months.
-The sooner you identify where you stand with each step, the sooner you’ll be able to form a realistic schedule and begin working on overcoming any obstacles.
+Some of the steps might only add a day or two, but others can delay you months from being ready willing and able to build a modular home.
+The sooner you identify where you stand with each, the sooner you’ll be able to form a realistic schedule and begin working on overcoming any obstacles.

-Even if you’re facing delays, we recommend that you sign a contract with the dealer and contractor as soon as you’ve selected them.
+One final word.
+Even if you’re facing delays, I recommend that you sign a contract with the dealer and contractor as soon as you’ve made your selection.
 Otherwise, you may unwittingly create even more delays.
-To protect yourself, make sure your contracts include the contingencies mentioned in my checklist, “What You Need in Your Modular Home Contract”.
+To protect yourself, make sure your contracts include the contingencies mentioned in my 12/7/11 blog, “What You Need from Your Dealer – Part 1, Legalese”.

-For a more information about being ready willing and able to build a modular home, see Building a Modular Home on Schedule in The Modular Home by Andy Gianino, President of The Home Store.
+For a more detailed answer to the question, are you ready willing and able to build a modular home, see Building a Modular Home on Schedule in my book The Modular Home.